-To help the government fight the funding of terrorism and money laundering activities, federal law requires that all financial institutions obtain, verify, and record information that identities each person who opens an account.
+To help the government fight the funding of terrorism and money laundering activities, federal law requires that all financial institutions obtain, verify, and record information that identifies each person who opens an account.
 What this means to you: when you open an account, we will need you and your authorized signer to provide name, street address, date of birth and other information that will enable us to identify you and your authorized signer.
-We may also ask to see your driver's license or other identifying documents.
+We will also ask to see your driver's license or other identifying documents.

 At the time of my death, the primary beneficiaries named below will receive my HSA assets.
 If all of my primary beneficiaries die before me, the contingent beneficiaries named below will receive my HSA assets.
 In the event a beneficiary dies before me, such beneficiary's share will be reallocated on a pro-rata basis to the other beneficiaries that share the deceased beneficiary's classification as a primary or contingent beneficiary.
 A designation of a beneficiary's primary or contingent classification is generally made by entering a percentage in one of the two columns to the left of the name.
 In the event a beneficiary is named as both a primary and contingent beneficiary, or if a beneficiary is not assigned to a beneficiary classification, such beneficiary shall be a primary beneficiary.
 If no percentages are assigned to beneficiaries, or if the percentage total for any beneficiary classification exceeds 100 percent, the beneficiaries in that beneficiary classification will share equally.
 If the percentage total for each beneficiary classification is less than 100 percent, any remaining percentage will be divided equally among the beneficiaries within such class.
 If all of the beneficiaries die before me, or if none are designated, my HSA assets will be paid to my estate.
 This designation revokes and supercedes all earlier beneficiary designations which may apply to this HSA.